 Sometimes the location has a huge influence on home prices, but sometimes other factors matter more.
 Generally, this type of research is done by the appraiser before even visiting the home.

-The appraiser is going to pay attention to what type of wood, insulation, paint, etc. that your house is made of.
-The more modern the material, the higher the value of the home.
+The appraiser is going to pay attention to what type of wood, insulation, paint, etc. The more modern the material, the higher the value of the home.

 A great example of this is the kitchen.
 If the kitchen has a lot of really nice materials like granite, tile, and expensive custom cabinets, the home is going to have greater value.